web-fragments/web-fragments/docs/src/pages/documentation/getting-started.md

 A detailed guide can be found in the [fragment gateway](./gateway) section.
 -->

 ### e.
-Install fragment gateway as a middleware of your existing application
+Install fragment gateway as a middleware of an existing application

-The final configuration step of is to add the fragment gateway as a middleware to your application.
+The final configuration step of is to add the fragment gateway as a middleware to the application.

-If your existing application already has a middleware infrastructure, or it is deployed to a platform that natively supports middleware (for example Cloudflare, Netlify, or Vercel), then adding the fragment middleware is just a few lines of code.
+If an existing application already has a middleware infrastructure, or it is deployed to a platform that natively supports middleware (for example Cloudflare, Netlify, or Vercel), then adding the fragment middleware is just a few lines of code.

-For Web ([Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)) based middleware systems obtain a Web compatible middleware function and integrate it into your application:
+For Web ([Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)) based middleware systems obtain a Web compatible middleware function and integrate it into the application:

 ```js
 import { getWebMiddleware } from "web-fragments/middleware";